 - Pros: The linear nature of the waterfall development method makes it easy to understand and manage.
 Projects with clear objectives and stable requirements can best use the waterfall method.
-Less experienced project managers and project teams, as well as teams whose composition changes frequently, may benefit the most from using the waterfall development methodology.
+Less experienced project managers, project teams, and teams whose composition changes frequently, may benefit the most from using the waterfall development methodology.

 - Cons: The waterfall development method is often slow and costly due to its rigid structure and tight controls.
 These drawbacks can lead waterfall method users to explore other software development methodologies.

-All above software development methodologies are the most pervasive in software development.
+All the above software development methodologies are the most pervasive in software development.
 Each one has its own strengths and weaknesses and works effectively in different situations.
-When choosing your development methodology, think about combining the elements of each method that work best for your team and your current project.
+When choosing your development methodology, consider combining each method's elements that work best for your team and your current project.
 In this way, you can create a hybrid development methodology that’ll get you to production securely and efficiently.
 Also, you can discuss your doubts with our team and we can suggest the best solution for you.

 Cloud SDLC Phases With Examples